DRMacIver/notebook/ideas.md

 * [x] Anxiety management as intelligence enhancement
 * [x] Forced abundance
 * [x] Cooking as improvisation
+* [x] People probably were just right all along
+* [x] Ideological foundations as sets of problems you care about
+* [ ] Separating problems from solutions
 * [ ] Offering the gift of safe reactions
 * [ ] Separating emotional responses from the need to act
 * [ ] Eye pressure and switching contexts as an enabling technology